zhaofeng-shu33/research_info_related_notes/review.md

 [2] Zhang, Pan, Cristopher Moore, and Lenka Zdeborová.
 "Phase transitions in semisupervised clustering of sparse networks." *Physical Review E* 90.5 (2014): 052802.

 [3] Mossel, Elchanan, and Jiaming Xu.
 "Local algorithms for block models with side information." *Proceedings of the 2016 ACM Conference on Innovations in Theoretical Computer Science*.
 2016.

+# Information Theoretic Approach in Community Detection

+## pairwise measurement

+general theory about pairwise measurement model, which leads to $\sqrt{a} - \sqrt{b} > \sqrt{2}$ when applied to SBM model.

+[1] Chen, Yuxin, Changho Suh, and Andrea J. Goldsmith.
+"Information recovery from pairwise measurements." *IEEE Transactions on Information Theory* 62.10 (2016): 5881-5905.